-This ski chalet is genuinely one of the very best appointed and best run chalets in the Alps.
-It is a beautifully restored farmhouse near the charming Medieval town of Samoens in the Grand Massif.
+Chalet de Rêve is genuinely one of the very best appointed chalets in the Alps — a beautifully restored farmhouse near the charming Medieval town of Samoens in the Grand Massif.
 It has gorgeous, cosy interiors, luxuriously spacious bedrooms, a huge outside hot tub (one of the hugest I have sipped Champagne in, in fact), a stunning living space around a fire as well as access to the fabulous Grand Massif ski domain.
-It is a chalet that is hard to beat.

-Reves de Montagne is a traditional French mountain farmhouse dating back to 1746.
-The owners, Karen and Andy Wilson, spent six years carefully restoring it from a dilapidated building and pouring their passion into the property.
+The Farmhouse is a traditional French mountain farmhouse dating back to 1746.
+The owners spent six years carefully restoring it from a dilapidated building and pouring their passion into the property.
 The result of this labour of love is a stunning ski chalet which has real soul and heritage but also every modern amenity and creature comfort.
 It is a beautiful blend of ancient beams and timbers, and modern chic.

 The bedrooms in this luxury ski chalet are among the very best I have slept in.
 All have balconies and all are en suite with a bath and separate shower — some of the baths being designer or roll-top.
-The bedding is superb, with luxurious down pillows and crunchy bedlinen, punctuated by a different colour theme in each room, from emerald green to ruby red or deer-motif throws and cushions.
-Toiletries are from cult organic brand Voya.
+The bedding is superb, with luxurious down pillows and crisp bedlinen, punctuated by a different colour theme in each room, from emerald green to ruby red or deer-motif throws and cushions.
 There would be no bedroom envy here; each room is utterly gorgeous.

 On the first floor there is the most spacious bedroom, a family suite with two rooms – the main one is set up as a super king but can easily be made into twins; the other has two single beds.
 Bedroom 2 is a double which can again be made into twin beds and can also have another single bed within the room.
 Bedrooms 3 & 4 are doubles with super king beds, that can be twin.
 Bedroom 5 is the second family suite with a main room (super king zip plus space for another bed/cot) and a second bedroom with two single beds.

-The food in this fully catered ski chalet is quite superb.
+The food, when catered, is quite superb.
 When I stayed I dined on three courses of the most fabulous, intensely flavoured dishes that were sheer works of art.
 There was cured salmon with watercress puree and horseradish cream, a divine supreme of corn-fed chicken with truffle and brioche stuffing served with hazlenut leeks, and a dark chocolate mousse with salted caramel ice cream.
 It all struck the perfect balance of being light, too, leaving me grinning with delight rather than groaning.

-Breakfasts are lavish affairs too, with piles of pastries, freshly baked bread, home-made jams, cereals and creamy yogurts, together with a hot option such as French bacon, tomatoes and eggs or pancakes.
+Breakfasts were lavish affairs too, with fresh pastries and bread, home-made jams, cereals and creamy yogurts, together with your choice of hot options from an extensive menu.
 Homemade cookies or cakes are on offer when you come down off the slopes, together with tea, coffee, hot chocolate and herbal infusions.